-The Executive Vice President Corporate Market is very satisfied with the division's results for

-"We made it through the pandemic well, and most of the industries and sectors in our portfolio are doing fine.
+The Executive Vice President Corporate Market is very satisfied with the division's results for 2022. and the expect "We made it through the pandemic well, and most of the industries and sectors in our portfolio are doing fine.
 We have a good breadth and think of the big picture as far as our customers are concerned," says Wedvik.

-The division is experiencing pressure on lending margins due to sharply rising money market rates and turbulence in the credit market.

-"On the other hand, we have improved the margins for deposits.
+"It's im good a hump points A local is a ma The division is experiencing pressure on lending margins due to sharply rising money market rates and turbulence in the credit market. corpoi pensio service "On the other hand, we have improved the margins for deposits.
 We are now seeing signs of a levelling off and we expect to see normalised margins if the money market stabilises," says Wedvik.

-While customers are largely doing fine, many are experiencing tighter personal finances due to higher interest rates and higher prices for materials, electricity and fuel.
-In the Bank's most recent survey of expectations, manufacturing, building and construction, primary industries and the property sector have negative expectations for 2023.
+Within streng import "We all the pro While customers are largely doing fine, many are experiencing tighter personal finances due to higher interest rates and higher prices for materials, electricity and fuel.
+In the Bank's most recent survey of expectations, manufacturing, building and construction, primary industries tighter pull in the en It is the bank k change - We are working on long-term goals and l aunched several green products designed to help customers accelerate the pace of climate-friendly investments.

-"It's important that we think long-term, carry out good assessments and help customers over any hump using the means we have at our disposal," points out Wedvik.

-A local presence as a full-range corporate bank is a major strength.
-In addition to our capable corporate advisers, the Bank has experts in pensions, non-life insurance and money-transfer services in the regions.

-Within sustainability, the division has strengthened its expertise and staffing in the important work of combating economic crime.

-"We also have an aggressive goal of increasing the proportion of green lending.
-However, with tighter finances in companies, measures that pull in the right direction within climate and the environment may be given lower priority.
-It is therefore very important that we as a bank keep the pressure up in order to achieve

-- We are working on long-term goals and have launched several green products designed to help customers accelerate the pace of climate-friendly investments.